DavidG1011/Extended-Kalman-Filter-Project/README.md

  # Thoughts And Conclusion:

  I think this project was fun to tinker with.
-Simulator based projects are the best because you have a real time representation of the code you wrote.
-It gives you a lot of insight into what needs to be improved, it also tells what works and doesn't work.
+Simulator based projects are the best-- in my opinion, because I have a real time representation of the code I wrote.
+It gives me a lot of insight into what needs to be improved, as well as also telling me what works and doesn't work.
 I am happy with the RMSE values based on my current knowledge of Kalman Filters.
-This exercise will definitely be helpful for Uscented Kalman
+This exercise will definitely be helpful for Unscented Kalman Filters.
- Filters.